AceCentre/X80/firmware/WirelessSwitch/Readme.md

 # Wireless Switch

+> !
+This is historic - Now see https://github.com/AceCentre/OWS for the most up-to-date  details

 ## What does this do?

 You have a nrf52840 board that sends and a nrf52840 board that receives.
 We are demonstrating here how to do wireless switches with LOW POWER.